-In 2008, years after Green’s appeals had been rejected, Pat Lykos was elected District Attorney of Harris County and formed a post-conviction review unit.
+By 2008, years after Green’s appeals had been rejected, Pat Lykos had been elected District Attorney of Harris County and formed a Post Conviction Review Unit.
 Green had written to the District Attorney’s office and others contending he was innocent and his case was one of the first to be reviewed.

 The clothing from the rape victim was sent for DNA testing and the results excluded Green.